z-lab-osu/STL_languageToM/README.md

 # Data Stuctures Overview
 Hiersche_2026_CommBio_dataframe.mat:

-df:Contains all subject lists (de-identified), motion, age, selectivity, and overlap (dice & dice perm variables) information.
+df: Contains all subject lists (de-identified), motion, age, selectivity, and overlap (dice & dice perm variables) information.

 - subs: The order of these lists matches the order of the data in each other structure.
 This also shows all possible samples used across the paper.
 CF are the connectivity fingerprinting samples, motmatch are the samples where motion during the lang and ToM tasks are not different.
 TP1 and TP2 are the time point 1 and time point 2 child longitudinal data (different samples for modeling and selectivity/overlap analyses).
 Kids and Adults are the main cross sectional samples for the primary results reported in the manuscript.